JustForkin/createjs_ui/README.md

    - TextInput
    - ProgressBar
    - ScaleTool (to change width/height of a control)
+   - ScrollContainer (sth. with the same API as feathers)
  - more examples:
    - ToggleButton
    - component explorer
+   - scrolling
  - more shapes:
-   - Circle
    - Line
    - Arc (e.g. for gauge)
    - PolyStar/Hex/Pentagon
    - Polyggon
  - transitions and transition animations
- - testing using js-imagediff and grunt (like EaselJS - see http://blog.createjs.com/unit-tests-in-easeljs-preloadjs/ )
+ - better testing using js-imagediff and grunt (like EaselJS - see http://blog.createjs.com/unit-tests-in-easeljs-preloadjs/ )
  - use a texture atlas, so we need to only load one image (and/or cache skins)
  - Drag-and-Drop
  - Gestue helper (pitch-zoom)
  - async testing
- - How-To tutorial and beginners documentation